nstranquist/react-dashboard-v1/README.md

 Materialize.css for some of the user-interface.

 ## Still working on:
-- Favicon isn't showing
+- Much more functionality (reviews, integrating maps, etc)
-- More functionality
+- Sign Up errors aren't being shown to user
-- Sign Up errors aren't being displayed
+- Needs integration with our custom-made user-interface
-- Completely new User-Interface
+- Needs to be connected to our landing page